pymc-devs/pymc-examples/examples/case_studies/wrapping_jax_function.myst.md

 +++

-Like JAX, Aesara has the goal of mimicking the NumPy and Scipy APIs, so that writing code in Aesara should feel very similar to how code is written in those libraries.
+Like JAX, PyTensor has the goal of mimicking the NumPy and Scipy APIs, so that writing code in PyTensor should feel very similar to how code is written in those libraries.

-There are, however, some of advantages to working with Aesara:
+There are, however, some of advantages to working with PyTensor:

-1. Aesara graphs are considerably easier to {ref}`inspect and debug <aesara:debug_faq>` than JAX functions
+1. PyTensor graphs are considerably easier to {ref}`inspect and debug <pytensor:debug_faq>` than JAX functions
-2. Aesara has clever {ref}`optimization and stabilization routines <aesara:optimizations>` that are not possible or implemented in JAX
+2. PyTensor has clever {ref}`optimization and stabilization routines <pytensor:optimizations>` that are not possible or implemented in JAX
-3. Aesara graphs can be easily {ref}`manipulated after creation <aesara:graph_rewriting>`
+3. PyTensor graphs can be easily {ref}`manipulated after creation <pytensor:graph_rewriting>`

-Point 2 means your graphs are likely to perform better if written in Aesara.
-In general you don't have to worry about using specialized functions like `log1p` or `logsumexp`, as Aesara will be able to detect the equivalent naive expressions and replace them by their specialized counterparts.
+Point 2 means your graphs are likely to perform better if written in PyTensor.
+In general you don't have to worry about using specialized functions like `log1p` or `logsumexp`, as PyTensor will be able to detect the equivalent naive expressions and replace them by their specialized counterparts.
 Importantly, you still benefit from these optimizations when your graph is later compiled to JAX.

-The catch is that Aesara cannot reason about JAX functions, and by association {class}`~aesara.graph.op.Op`s that wrap them.
-This means that the larger the portion of the graph is "hidden" inside a JAX function, the less a user will benefit from Aesara's rewrite and debugging abilities.
+The catch is that PyTensor cannot reason about JAX functions, and by association {class}`~pytensor.graph.op.Op`s that wrap them.
+This means that the larger the portion of the graph is "hidden" inside a JAX function, the less a user will benefit from PyTensor's rewrite and debugging abilities.

 Point 3 is more important for library developers.
-It is the main reason why PyMC developers opted to use Aesara (and before that, its predecessor Theano) as its backend.
-Many of the user-facing utilities provided by PyMC rely on the ability to easily parse and manipulate Aesara graphs.
+It is the main reason why PyMC developers opted to use PyTensor (and before that, its predecessor Theano) as its backend.
+Many of the user-facing utilities provided by PyMC rely on the ability to easily parse and manipulate PyTensor graphs.

 +++